The First Markets

 Thready Set Go had an array of reusable everyday products for sale including reusable makeup removers, washable nursing pads, wash cloths and cutlery wraps.

 I love creating practical, everyday eco-friendly products for like-minded people.

 My neighbours were the lovely people from Hanging Rock Flowers who were selling sunflowers, native posy tins and handmade jewellery.
 I decided to support them and buy a posy tin to put on my stall.
-It looked beautiful -you can see a picture of it here.

 Lead Up To Market Day